wesenbergg/highkey/README.md

 **HIGHKEY CHALLENGE**

-This is Highkey Internship / Tech challenges.
+This is Internship / Tech challenges.
 Project is made using `react-native-cli`.
 No external libraries have been used in this project.
 This project have only been tested with Android emulator _Pixel 3 XL_.

 ____________